asdc-s5/PathPlanningSystem/README.md

 # Implementation details

+The probabilistic road map algorithm consists of three general points:

+*Generate a series of random points on the map.

+*Connect those points together generating a road map.

+*Calculate the best possible route within the road map using a search algorithm such as Dijkstra or A*.

+Unlike the *Sakai, Atsushi et al* work that uses a kd-tree to find nearest neighbors in the road map creation phase, this implementation has several methods that calculate and order the distances of each node to its neighbors.
+No differences in execution times have been observed between the two implementations.
+This may be because the dimensions of the map and therefore the number of random points generated is low.
+Since the time complexity of the method to calculate the distances is O(n^2), since for each point the distance to the rest of the points of the map is calculated, while the in-memory complexity is O(n).
+This could be optimized in multiple ways, one of them could be to calculate the distance of a number n of neighbors, enough so that the hope of selecting the maximum number of neighbors per node has a sufficiently high value (this could be calculated by statistical analysis).
+This maximum value is posed at the beginning of the code and is used to define the maximum number of connections that each node will have in the road map.
+Once the distance of all the neighbors with respect to the node is known, the distances are ordered with the [sorted](https://docs.python.org/3/library/functions.html#sorted) method, which has a complexity O(n log n).
+On the other hand, the kd-tree has a complexity of O(n log n), so it is more advisable to use this option.
+In this implementation it has not been used in order to differ from the one proposed in the reference work.

+Finally, it is worth mentioning that there are better options than Dijkstra's algorithm for optimal path finding, such as the A* algorithm, among others.

+##Further work

+* Reducing the implementation complexity
+* Implementing a more efficient search algorithm

 ## References
 Sakai, Atsushi et al. “PythonRobotics: a Python code collection of robotics algorithms.”
 ArXiv abs/1808.10703 (2018): n. pag.

 Harris, Charles R. et al. “Array programming with NumPy.”
 Nature 585 (2020): 357 - 362.

 Hunter, John D..
 “Matplotlib: A 2D Graphics Environment.”
 Computing in Science & Engineering 9 (2007): n. pag.

 Virtanen, Pauli et al. “SciPy 1.0: fundamental algorithms for scientific computing in Python.”
 Nature Methods 17 (2020): 261 - 272.

+Faverjon, Bernard and Pierre Tournassoud.
+“Probabilistic Roadmaps for Path Planning in High-Dimensional Configuration Spaces.”
+(1996).